View Javadoc

 305 * <p>

-306 * If the <code>"pj.port"</code> Java system property is specified, it gives the
+306 * If the <code>"pj.host"</code> Java system property is specified, it gives the

-307 * Job Scheduler Daemon's port number.
+307 * Job Scheduler Daemon's host name (or IP address).

 308 * <p>

-309 * If the <code>"pj.port"</code> Java system property is not specified, the
+309 * If the <code>"pj.host"</code> Java system property is not specified, a host

 311 *